Free Mold and Pest Inspections with Home Inspection

 The risk of lung cancer and mesothelioma increase with the number of fibers inhaled.
 The risk of lung cancer from inhaling asbestos fibers is also greater if you smoke.
 People who get asbestosis have usually been exposed to high levels of asbestos for a long time.
 The symptoms of these diseases do not usually appear until about 20 to 30 years after the first exposure to asbestos.

-If you think asbestos may be in your Westland home, don't panic.
+If you think asbestos may be in your home, don't panic.
+Call Innovative Home Inspection for Asbestos Testing.
 Usually, the best thing to do is to leave asbestos material that is in good condition alone.
 Generally, material in good condition will not release asbestos fibers.
 There is no danger unless the asbestos is disturbed and fibers are released and then inhaled into the lungs.
 Check material regularly if you suspect it may contain asbestos.
 Don't touch it, but look for signs of wear or damage, such as tears, abrasions or water damage.
 Damaged material may release asbestos fibers.
 This is particularly true if you often disturb it by hitting, rubbing or handling it, or if it is exposed to extreme vibration or air flow.
 Sometimes, the best way to deal with slightly damaged material is to limit access to the area and not touch or disturb it.
 If asbestos material is more than slightly damaged, or if you are going to make changes in your home that might disturb it, repair or removal by a professional is needed.
-Before you have your house remodeled, call Michigan Asbestos Testing for a no-cost consultation and testing.
+Before you have your house remodeled, call for Asbestos Testing or for a no-cost consultation and testing.